-5 Books About Rape Culture That All Young Men Need To Read
+5 Books About Rape Culture Young Men Need To Read

 Turn on the news, watch a TV show or see a movie, go shopping downtown, or simply walk outside your door — it seems like everywhere you go, you can see the evidence of rape culture in your everyday life.
 But that doesn't make it any easier to wrap your head around the prevalence of these social beliefs.
 For so many women, it's impossible to ignore and heartbreaking to try to comprehend this aspect of our society that directly affects us daily.
 But this "norm" isn't just about females, which is why there are some essential books every young man should read to understand rape culture.

 From rape jokes to slut shaming to the ever-prevalent act of victim blaming, rape culture has become the sad standard in America.
 Our society has come to normalize rape in a way that actually perpetuates the crime.
 Most recently, rape culture has become the center of conversation surrounding the Brock Turner case.
 After being sentenced to a mere six month in after being convicted of sexual assault, Turner's family and friends jumped to his defense, asking the judge to give the guilty defendant probation in place of a prison sentence.
 Turner's fierce supporters cited the man's quality of character, his high achievements, his social, academic, and his athletic status as reasons he shouldn't go to jail.
 His father even went so far as to say that jail was "a steep price to pay for 20 minutes of action out of his 20 plus years of life.”

 But what Turner's father doesn't understand, what so many people, what the media, what the entertainment industry doesn't seem to understand, is how this kind of conversation perpetuates rape culture.
 It takes attention away from the crime.
 It makes excuses for the crime.
 It puts the crime — the brutal, horrific, heartbreaking crime — in the background, and makes it about the perpetrator rather than the actual victim.